aiblocks/docs/guides/anchor/4-compliance-server.md

       var friendlyId = addressParts[0];

       // You need to create `accountDatabase.findByFriendlyId()`.
 It should look
-      // up a customer by their Stellar account and return account information. accountDatabase.findByFriendlyId(friendlyId)
+      // up a customer by their AiBlocks account and return account information. accountDatabase.findByFriendlyId(friendlyId)
         .then(function(account) {
           // This can be any data you determine is useful and is not limited to